-- Honorable discharge
+- honorable discharge

-- General discharge under honorable conditions
+- general discharge under honorable conditions

-- Other than honorable (OTH) discharge
+- other than honorable (OTH) discharge

-General Discharge under Honorable Conditions
+General Discharge Under Honorable Conditions

-Just like an honorable discharge, you're eligible for most veteran benefits if you receive a general discharge.
+The second best type of discharge you can receive is a general discharge under honorable conditions.
+This means that your performance was considered satisfactory.
+Just like an honorable discharge, you're eligible for most veteran (and military benefits) if you receive a general discharge, including disability compensation, education assistance (except for GI bills), survivor pensions, VA health care, and TRICARE's Continued Health Care Benefit Program (military health insurance).
 However, certain specific benefits, such as GI Bill education benefits, are only reserved for service members who receive an honorable discharge.

 Other Than Honorable (OTH) Discharge